jdavidm/learn-stata/exercises/01-challenge.md

 *Using only code that you write in `.do` files* and the `help twoway` command, create the following graphs:

 1. Create a scatterplot in which `tenure` is on the x-axis and `wage` is on the y-axis.
 Add a line of best fit to the scatterplot using `lfit`.
+Change the color of that line to `maroon`.
 Label the x-axis as `Wages (hourly)` and the y-axis as `Tenure (years)`.
 Then create a legend that is two columns and place the legend below the graph (in the 6 o'clock position).
 Save the graph as a `.png`.